cloudhead/eyes.js/README.md

     eyes.inspect(something, "a random value");

+If you want to return the output of eyes without printing it, you can set it up this way:

+    var inspect = require('eyes').inspector({ stream: null });

+    sys.puts(inspect({ something: 42 }));

 customization
 -------------

 These are the default styles and settings used by _eyes_.
     styles: {                 // Styles applied to stdout
         all:     'cyan',      // Overall style applied to everything
-        label: 'underline',  // Inspection labels, like 'array' in `array: [1, 2, 3]`
+        label:   'underline', // Inspection labels, like 'array' in `array: [1,
-        other: 'inverted',   // Objects which don't have a literal representation, such as functions
+        other:   'inverted',  // Objects which don't have a literal representat
-        key:   'bold',       // The keys in object literals, like 'a' in `{a: 1}`
+        key:     'bold',      // The keys in object literals, like 'a' in `{a:
-        special: '',         // null, undefined...
+        special: 'grey',      // null, undefined...
+        string:  'green',
+        number:  'magenta',
-        bool: ''             // true & false
+        bool:    'blue',      // true false
+        regexp:  'green',     // /\d+/
+        array:   ''           // [] (brackets part)
     },
+    pretty: true,             // Indent object literals
+    hideFunctions: false,     // Don't output functions at all
+    stream: process.stdout,   // Stream to write to, or null
-    maxLength: 2048,         // Truncate output if longer than this
+    maxLength: 2048           // Truncate output if longer
-    writer: process.stdio.write

 You can overwrite them with your own, by passing a similar object to `inspector()` or `inspect()`.